Israel Innovation Authority

 Grant in 2024

-IR-MED Ltd. is a medical device company based in Rosh Pinna, Israel, specializing in infrared light-based diagnostic systems.
-Founded in 2012, the company utilizes advanced technologies such as big data and machine learning to enhance its diagnostic capabilities.
-IR-MED focuses on developing continuous and real-time monitoring systems that can detect and measure various substances and pharmaceuticals in the blood.
-Additionally, its technology allows for the assessment of fluid concentrations on surfaces and beneath thin tissues, facilitating the identification and characterization of diverse medical lesions and pathological processes in humans.
+IR-MED LTD. is a medical device company based in Rosh Pinna, Israel, specializing in infrared light-based diagnostic systems.
+Founded in 2012, the company leverages advanced technologies, including big data and machine learning, to create innovative diagnostic modalities.
+IR-MED develops continuous and real-time monitoring devices capable of detecting and measuring various substances and pharmaceuticals in the blood.
+Additionally, their systems can assess fluid concentrations on surfaces and behind thin tissues, facilitating the identification and characterization of medical lesions and pathological processes in humans.

 Ocon Healthcare